 The DTRG is the Data Controller for the purposes of the Data Protection Act 1998 and the General Data Protection Regulation (GDPR) 2018.

-The personal data held by the DTRG is obtained from the completion of membership applications that provide name, address, telephone number and email address, and other information such as how membership was paid e.g. bank, PayPal, standing order.
+The personal data held by the DTRG is obtained from the completion of membership application forms, that provide name, address, telephone number and email address.

 The DTRG’s lawful basis of processing the personal data that it holds is two-fold:

 Where possible we use email for communication because of its cheapness and immediacy.

 We assess we can rely on Legitimate Interests to carry out these items:

 The DTRG uses only one third party provider to deliver part of the services it provides.
 The third party currently used:

 The DTRG will never sell its members' information to third parties, nor does it transfer data outside the UK.

 Members’ records are held during membership and for a period of twelve months after it ceases.
 If you wish your personal data to be erased more quickly than this, you should contact the DTRG’s Membership Secretary in writing.
 If you would like to access the information the DTRG holds about you (called a Subject Access Request) or to change the information held, or to cancel membership, please contact the Membership Secretary in writing.